CallumJFraser/CallumFraser/cv.md

 ### Engineering Manager
 *Sep 2022 - Oct 2024* @ CreateFuture/xDesign

-Managing core maintenance product team of 8 engineers delivering improvements on client systems with over 300 Million monthly views.
 Leading a major migration project and improvements to site performance KPIs by over 50%.
 Leading team communications, coaching and mentoring including mentoring on knowledge sharing across 20 client teams.
+Supporting core maintenance product team of 8 engineers delivering improvements on client systems with over 300 Million monthly views.

-Managing team roadmap and priorities, communicating progress and aligning projects with other client teams in the department.
+Managing teams wider roadmap and priorities, communicating progress and aligning projects with other client teams.
 Coaching, mentoring and line management for 6 senior engineers.
 Mentoring 3 senior engineers on management of team members.

 Co-Organising and contributing to STEM ambassador, neurodiversity and leadership public and private communities including providing feedback on community concerns.
 Identifying, managing and contributing to improvements on processes including 2 core company initiatives.